 7.2.1 we have told you about an error in the price or description of the goods you have ordered and you do not wish to proceed;

 7.2.2 there is a risk that supply of the goods may be significantly delayed because of events outside our control; or

 7.2.3 you have a legal right to end the contract because of something we have done wrong.

 7.3 Ending the contract where we are not at fault and there is no right to change your mind.
-Even if we are not at fault and you do not have a right to change your mind (see clause 7.1), you can still end the contract before it is completed, but you may have to pay us compensation.
+If we are not at fault and you do not have a right to change your mind (see clause 7.1), you can still end the contract before it is completed, but you may have to pay us compensation (limited to the value of the total amount payable by you within your contract).
 The contract will be completed when the final of your 12 payments is made.
 If you want to end the contract before it is completed where we are not at fault and you have not changed your mind, just contact us to let us know.
 The contract will end immediately and:

 7.3.1 if the goods have already been delivered to you, you will be required to pay the balance outstanding for the goods; or